Knuffislayers/Dayz-Trader-Positions/README.md

 Here you have two Trader positions for the Sakhal map.
-For the moment, there ar only the Trader-NPC's.
+For the moment, there are only the Trader-NPC's.
 No Deco for now.
 Maybe later.
-Just put this file in the Folder \Config\Tader\ and overwrite the existing file.
+Just put this file "TraderObjects.txt" in the Folder \Config\Tader\ and overwrite the existing file.
 Restart you're Server and done.

 Feel free to help and edit the files on Github